The Terminator: Filming

 One of the guns seen in the film and on the film's poster was an AMT Longslide pistol modified by Ed Reynolds from SureFire to include a laser sight.
 Both non-functioning and functioning versions of the prop were created.
 At the time the movie was made, diode lasers were not available; because of the high power requirement, the helium–neon laser in the sight used an external power supply that Schwarzenegger had to activate manually.
 Reynolds states that his only compensation for the project was promotional material for the film.

 In March 1984, the film began production in Los Angeles.
 Cameron felt that with Schwarzenegger on the set, the style of the film changed, explaining that "the movie took on a larger-than-life sheen.
-I just found myself on the set doing things I didn't think I would do – scenes that were just purely horrific that just couldn't be, because now they were too flamboyant."
+I just found myself on the set doing things I didn't think I would do — scenes that were just purely horrific that just couldn't be, because now they were too flamboyant."
 Most of The Terminator's action scenes were filmed at night, which led to tight filming schedules before sunrise.
 A week before filming started, Linda Hamilton sprained her ankle, leading to a production change whereby the scenes in which Hamilton needed to run occurred as late as the filming schedule allowed.
 Hamilton's ankle was taped every day and she spent most of the film production in pain.

 Schwarzenegger tried to have the iconic line "I'll be back" changed as he had difficulty pronouncing the word I'll.
 Cameron refused to change the line to "I will be back", so Schwarzenegger worked to say the line as written the best he could.
 He would later say the line in numerous films throughout his career.

 After production finished on The Terminator, some post-production shots were needed.
 These included scenes showing the Terminator outside Sarah Connor's apartment, Reese being zipped into a body bag, and the Terminator's head being crushed in a press.
 The final scene where Sarah is driving down a highway was filmed without a permit.
 Cameron and Hurd convinced an officer who confronted them that they were making a UCLA student film.

 Music

 The Terminator soundtrack was composed and performed on synthesizer by Brad Fiedel.
 Fiedel was with the Gorfaine/Schwartz Agency, where a new agent, Beth Donahue, found that Cameron was working on The Terminator and sent him a cassette of Fiedel's music.
 Fiedel was invited to a screening of the film with Cameron and Hurd.
 Hurd was not certain about having Fiedel compose the score, as he had only worked in television, not theatrical films.
-Fiedel convinced the two by showing them an experimental piece he had worked on, thinking that "You know, I'm going to play this for him because it's really dark and I think it's interesting for him."
-The song convinced Hurd and Cameron to hire him.
+Fiedel convinced them by showing them an experimental piece he had worked on.
+The piece convinced Hurd and Cameron to hire him.